-Table 4-6: Summary of the different parameters of the 311P baseline missiontransfer
+Table 4-7: Summary of the different parameters of the Apophis baseline mission transfer

 Once the target is reached, the MC will be inserted into a stable orbit in a plane between the Earth and the target.
 This will result from a slow stepped approach of four to six weeks.
 The SSs will be deployed individually in a sequence with the MC in the stable orbit.
+Each SS will be operated by the Principal Investigator responsible for the scientific payload of the SS.